farahmc/holbertonschool-system_engineering-devops/0x10-https_ssl/README.md

 - Add the subdomain `lb-01` to your domain, point it to your `lb-01` IP
 - Add the subdomain `web-01` to your domain, point it to your `web-01` IP
-- Add the subdomain `web-02` to your domain, point it to your `web-02` IP Your Bash script must accept 2 arguments:
+- Add the subdomain `web-02` to your domain, point it to your `web-02` IP
+\nYour Bash script must accept 2 arguments:
 - 1. `domain`:
     - type: string
     - what: domain name to audit